Docs: Features: Sharding

 Mapping a directory to multiple schemas per server

-Some companies using a sharding layout where each database server instance contains multiple shard schemas, each with the same schema but a different subset of the data.
+Some companies using a sharding layout where each database server contains multiple shard schemas, each with the same schema but a different subset of the data.
 With this layout, each shard is typically kept relatively small, which improves performance of common operational activities such as logical backups and schema changes.
-When the combined size of the shard schemas on one server instance exceeds a size threshold, rebalancing is accomplished by moving one or more entire shards to a different database server, rather than splitting a shard’s row data.
+When the combined size of the shard schemas on one DB server exceeds a size threshold, rebalancing is accomplished by moving one or more entire shards to a different database server, rather than splitting a shard’s row data.

 Skeema provides several ways of configuring this sort of many-small-shards mapping, to indicate that a directory needs to be mapped to multiple schema names on each host.
 Instead of setting the schema option to a single static value in a given .skeema file, you may use any of these alternative formats to specify multiple database names: